rxavier/poniard/README.md

 model = clf.get_estimator("LogisticRegression", retrain=True, X=X, y=y)
 # model is a fitted sklearn.pipeline.Pipeline you fully own
 ```

-Without `retrain=True`, the returned pipeline is an unfitted clone you can
-inspect.
-Use it to extract any estimator from the comparison — defaults,
-hyperparameter-optimized ones after `tune_estimator`, or ensemble members.

 ## Hyperparameter tuning (stays in the experiment)